bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 ## Files

-When a new CoW session is started, a new `meta`, `data` and, if so set in the command line arguments, a `status.txt` file is created.
+When a new CoW session is started, a new `meta`, `data` and, if so set in the command line arguments, a `status` file is created.

 ### status

-The file `status.txt` can be activated with the command line parameter `--cowStatFile`.
+The file `status` can be activated with the command line parameter `--cow-stats-file`.

 The file will contain the following: